AmruthPillai/CS-VTU-Lab-Manual/5th-Sem/SystemSoftware_Lab/05b_RecognizeStrings/05bRecognizeStrings.md

 ##Aim:
-Program to recognize strings 'aaab', 'abbb', 'ab' and 'a' using the grammar (anbn, n>= 0).
+Program to recognize strings 'aaab', 'abbb', 'ab' and 'a' using the grammar (a^nb^n, n >= 0).

 ##Description:
-<p>The program has three parts defination section,rule section,subroutine section.
+The program has three parts defination section, rule section, subroutine section.
 The program accepts equal number of a's and b's as valid inputs.
-The grammar is S->A S B, A->a ,b->b . </p>
+The grammar is S->A S B, A->a ,b->b.

 ##Program: 5b.y (Yacc Specification)
 ##Code: